flozoemartin/MoD/README.md

 1. Extract & clean the questionnaire & clincal data from mum's enrolled in ALSPAC & derive variables
 2. Explore types of exposure & outcome at each timepoint
 3. Provide participant characteristics for covariates across timepoints in each delivery group
-4. Perform ordinal logistic regression to generate odds for enjoying sex and for sexual frequency in each delivery group
+4. Perform (a type of?!) logistic regression to generate odds and risk ratios for enjoying sex and for sexual frequency in each delivery group
 5. Develop an imputation model to deal with the missing data present in the cohort

 # Keywords